ENQT-GmbH/remoc/remoc/README.md

 Distributed systems often require that endpoints running different software versions interact.
-By utilizing a self-describing data format like JSON for encoding of your data for transport, you can ensure a high level of backward and forward compatibility.
+By utilizing a self-describing data format like Postbag for encoding of your data for transport, you can ensure a high level of backward and forward compatibility.

 It is always possible to add new fields to enums and struct and utilize the